mumbleskates/bilrost/README.md

 required of all field and message types in order to implement distinguished decoding in `bilrost`.

-For this reason, `bilrost` will refuse to derive `DistinguishedMessage` if there are any ignored fields, as they may also participate in the type's equality.
+For this reason, `bilrost` will refuse to derive distinguished decoding if there are any ignored fields, as they may also participate in the type's equality.

 `bilrost` distinguishes between canonical values of the type in a way that